 In the olden days, solving these problems required some heavy lifting.
 In order to balance interior and exterior light levels and color temperature, architectural photographers (or their assistants) replaced incandescent lightbulbs with brighter and bluer ones, put colored gels on fluorescent tubes, covered the windows with dark transparent foil, and brought in studio lighting to brighten the interior.
 The results can look very slick, but often we sense the artifice.

 Things have become easier with digital technology.
 We now can make a number of different exposures to capture a wide dynamic range and then stack them in software.
-This allows us to take the highlights from one frame and the shadows from another frame (so-called HDR or high dynamic range processing).
+This allows us to take the highlights from one frame and the shadows from another frame (so-called High Dynamic Range processing).
 One could do this in principle with film, but in practice it is impossible to line up the frames precisely enough because film always buckles a little.

-Of course there is a catch with HDR processing.
+Of course there is no free lunch.
 We are trying to squeeze a vast dynamic range into the much smaller range that can be displayed on a computer screen or printed on paper.
 For those of you with a feel for f-stops (remember: each f-stop amounts to a doubling or halving of the light level): an architectural interior often encompasses 15 stops from shadows to highlights.
 A print can hold about 5 stops.
 So we are talking about a compression by 10 stops or a factor of 2^10 = 1024.
 No matter how you do the compression, you will lose contrast in the process.
 And contrast is what models shape.

 This kitchen provides a pedestrian example.
 Above is the best overall exposure straight from the camera.
 Shadows are okay, highlights lack detail or are entirely blown out: backsplash, grill, counter top, and pendants.